pvico/grbl32/README.md

 #### Send GRBL commands serially

 ```
-miniterm.py -e /dev/<my_device_address> 921600
+miniterm.py -e /dev/<my_device_file> 921600
 ```
-will return something like this (with your own device serial address that you entered in the previous command).
+will return something like this (with your own serial device file that you entered in the previous command).
 ```
 --- Miniterm on /dev/cu.usbserial-A50285BI  921600,8,N,1 ---
 --- Quit: Ctrl+] | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H ---